 Another fantastic option is the Bissell PowerFresh.
 It has pinpoint steam control and rings in at a cost that is even lower than the MC1275.
 For that and many other reasons, it has earned a spot on the list as one of the best steam cleaner for the price.

-The Canister SteamFast SF-275 is another top-notch floor cleaner that won’t put your checkbook into the red if you decide to purchase it.
+The Canister SteamFast SF-275 is another top-notch floor cleaning machine that won’t put your checkbook into the red if you decide to purchase it.
 All decent steam mops will come with brush attachments, such as a grout brush and a scrub brush.
 These tools are exactly what you need when you use a steam cleaner to clean your grout and porcelain and ceramic tiles on a floor.

 Using a Steam Cleaner to Clean Grout